Parents of Junior Counselors

 1) When and where is training?

-Each Junior Counselor participates in at least two trainings (more if they are signed up for more than one session).
-Junior Counselor Training for all participants is on Saturday, June 7th (all day).
-A session-specific training will take place on the Saturday afternoon (1 to 4 PM) before your JC’s specific session(s).
-All trainings will be held at Canyonside Community Park: 12350 Black Mountain Rd, San Diego 92129.
+JCs have at east 2 trainings, more if multiple sessions.
+JC Training for all JCs is Saturday, June 6th* (10-4:30).
+Session-specific trainings are on the Saturday afternoon (1 to 4 PM) before each specific session.
+All trainings are at Canyonside Park (12350 Black Mountain Rd).
 For training, JCs should bring a backpack and water bottle and wear close-toed shoes and comfortable clothing.
-Outpost will provide sunscreen and water refills.
-For the all day training on June 8th, JCs should also bring a peanut-free lunch.
+Outpost will provide sunscreen & water refills. *For the June 6th training, JCs should bring a lunch.

 2) What if my JC needs to miss a day?